 Length 13.7 km (8.5 miles), terrain: total rise of almost 300 meters

-NOTE: You can save a kilometer by starting directly in the park instead of at Haight-Ashbury.
+NOTE: You can save a kilometer by starting directly at the park instead of in Haight-Ashbury.

 Or cut the route in half by turning around before Crossover Drive, circling south around Stow Lake and then head home from there.

 Pictures courtesy of the creative folks at Flickr Creative Commons.
 Thanks!